lhalstro/dotfiles/README.md

 # dotfiles

 My personal collection of dotfiles, originally taken from @karasinsi.
-You should free to use some, all, or none of these.
+You should feel free to use some, all, or none of these.

 ### Install Profiles

 I recommend using [stow](https://www.gnu.org/software/stow/) to set these up on your machine: